nakky/Snowball/README.md

 ## License

 This library is under the MIT License.
-Snowball is using [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) for packing data.
+Snowball is using [K4os.Compression.LZ4](https://github.com/MiloszKrajewski/K4os.Compression.LZ4) for LZ4 compression.